Tetris 2 (SNES)

 Figure out how to actually use this.

-There are two unused cutscenes that are labeled 26 and 27 in the Movie Viewer; though they can only be accessed with the PAR code 9F9DFC1B and by moving left from 00.
+There are two unused cutscenes that are labeled 26 and 27 in the Movie Viewer, though they can only be accessed by enabling Pro Action Replay (PAR) code 9F9DFC1B and moving left from 00.
 Also, using the cutscene modifier 7E0665?? (where "??" is one of the below), you can replace any cutscene in the game.

 Three cutscene jingles can be accessed by changing the bit set at $2140 to 02.